Skunk Eat Grasshoppers

 Skunks consume a variety of insects, including grasshoppers.
 In addition to insects, they eat small rodents, birds, eggs, and berries.
 This diverse diet helps them thrive in various habitats.

-Interested in more about food as Insects + Skunk Diet and Feeding Habits?
-Here's an article you might find helpful.
+Curious about food as Insects + Skunk Diet and Feeding Habits?
+We've got more info in this linked article.
 What Food Is Poisonous To Skunks

 Seasonal Preferences